-(1) A person must not obstruct an inspector in the exercise of a power, unless the person has a reasonable excuse.

-(2) If a person has obstructed an inspector and the inspector decides to proceed with the exercise of the power, the inspector must warn the person that-

-- (a) it is an offence to obstruct the inspector, unless the person has a reasonable excuse; and - (b) the inspector considers the person's conduct is an obstruction.
+- (1) A person must not obstruct an inspector in the exercise of a power, unless the person has a reasonable excuse. - Maximum penalty-100 penalty units. - (2) If a person has obstructed an inspector and the inspector decides to proceed with the exercise of the power, the inspector must warn the person that- - (a) it is an offence to obstruct the inspector, unless the person has a reasonable excuse; and - (b) the inspector considers the person's conduct is an obstruction.

-"obstruct" includes hinder and attempt to obstruct or hinder.
+obstruct includes hinder and attempt to obstruct or hinder.